Walter Carroll: Piano Music for Children

-From 1912 until 1953, Carroll composed a substantial body of educational original piano pieces for children learning the piano.
+From 1912 until 1953, Carroll composed a substantial body of original educational piano pieces for children learning the piano.
 Teaching his young daughter to play, he was dissatisfied with the teaching material then available for the very young and their teachers.
 Returning from a family holiday in Scotland and filled with memories of their trip to Portpatrick, Carroll and his daughter Ida found that "the tutor (book), with its dull cover and queer contents, seemed very dull".
 Consequently the compositions were inspired by the Galloway countryside and published as collections with titles inspired by nature, starting with 'Scenes at a Farm' (1912), followed in 1913 by 'The Countryside'.
 'Sea Idylls' appeared in 1914 and 'Forest Fantasies' in 1916.
 In 1922, 'In Southern Seas' (for the more advanced performer) made its appearance and in 1933, 'River and Rainbow'.

-Published by Forsyth Brothers Ltd., these miniatures are still popular, one of them, "Alone at Sunset", was included in the Associated Board of the Royal Schools of Music (ABRSM) 2011–2012 Grade 4 examination.
-"The Reef" (No.5 from In Southern Seas) is included in the ABRSM Grade 4 2019-2020 syllabus.
-"From the Cliffs", one of the ten pieces in 'Sea Idylls', has been a recurring entry for more than 60 years in Canada's Royal Conservatory of Music Grade 5 piano syllabus; in many of its syllabus issues over the years, any one of the Sea Idylls could be presented in that grade.
+Published by Forsyth Brothers Ltd., these miniatures are still popular.
+One of them, "Alone at Sunset", was included in the Associated Board of the Royal Schools of Music (ABRSM) 2011–2012 Grade 4 examination.
+"The Reef" (No.5 from In Southern Seas) is included in the ABRSM Grade 4 2019–2020 syllabus.
+"From the Cliffs", one of the ten pieces in 'Sea Idylls', has been a recurring entry for over 60 years in Canada's Royal Conservatory of Music Grade 5 piano syllabus; in many of its syllabus issues over the years, any one of the Sea Idylls could be presented in that grade.
 "Walter Carroll's place in English teaching music is like that of Norman Rockwell in American painting," says Canadian pianist Arne Sahlen.
 "They both were derided for a time as cheaply sentimental, but public regard has risen for their work that expresses quintessential aspects of their countries and cultures."
 More than his own compositions, he is perhaps best remembered for his compilation for young piano students of short keyboard pieces by J.S.
 Bach, First Lessons in Bach for the Piano (Manchester: Forsyth, 1908).

-Carroll married Gertrude Southam in 1896 and there were two daughters, Elsa and Ida.
+Carroll married Gertrude Southam in 1896 and there had two daughters, Elsa and Ida.
 He retired in 1934 and died at his home, 117 Lapwing Lane in Didsbury, in 1955 at the age of 86.
 His daughter Ida Carroll was an important music educator in Manchester, and also a composer.